 - uses tactics that prevent impacted property owners and members of the community from challenging projects before they advance through eminent domain and construction, undermining the authority of states and other regulatory agencies,

 - uses truncated reviews, as well as false and misleading information to hide the true impacts of projects,

 - fails to consider the true climate changing impacts of their projects,

 - uses tactics and strategies to prevent and/or minimize public comment, and

 - uses every opportunity to advance the goals of the pipeline companies over the health, safety and needs of our people and environments.

-On April 25, 2018 FERC opened a 60-day public comment period regarding how FERC carries out its review and approval of natural gas pipeline infrastructure.
+On April 25, 2018 FERC opened a 60 day public comment period regarding how FERC carries out its review and approval of natural gas pipeline infrastructure.
 (You can read the full notice here).
 Due to an outpouring of comment urging more time, the comment period has been extended to July 25.